Rafaelatff/DataCamp-Intermediate-Python/README.md

 ## Boolean Operators

+### Comparison Operator

+Comparators works same way as in C.

 * ``` x > 5 and x < 15``` for AND operator.
 * ``` logical_and(x > 5, x < 15) ``` NumPy equivalent for AND.
 * ``` y > 1 or y < -5``` for OR operator.